GENELUX CORPORATION BOARD OF DIRECTORS

 Peter Kroll, MD

-Dr. Peter Kroll, MD is Board Certified in Anesthesiology since 2003 and Board Certified in Pain Management since 2005.
-He is a founder, owner, and medical director of Nashville Tennessee-based Comprehensive Pain Specialists, the largest Pain Practice in the southeast with 40 multistate locations and over 500 employees.
+Dr. Peter Kroll, MD is Board Certified in Anesthesiology and Pain Management.
+He was a founder and developer of Comprehensive Pain Specialists, a multi-state pain practice in the southeast from 2006 to 2018.
+Dr. Kroll currently is co-developing with Therapix Medical Solutions in pain patient care and physician services growth.
+He is directing Therapix Medical Solutions, under Therapix Bioscience, in integrating interventional pain management with novel adjunctive non opioid unique cannabinoid technologies to reduce opioid dependency in treatment algorithms.
+He also works in the anesthesia and pain management consulting industry.
 Specializing in the field of Pain Management, Dr. Kroll creates treatment and management plans for patients suffering from chronic pain resulting from a wide range of disorders, diseases, and complications.
 Throughout his time as a practicing physician, he has directed over 30 clinical trials as a principal and sub investigator, and authored multiple publications.

 Dr. Kroll graduated from Loma Linda University School of Medicine in 1997 in the top 10% of his class with academic recognition admission into the Alpha Omega Alpha Society , and through 2001 completed his Surgical Internship, 6 months of Orthopedic residency and 3 years of Anesthesiology residency at Loma Linda University Medical Center.
 He then completed his Interventional Pain Fellowship at Wake Forest University Baptist Hospital in 2002.
 In 1993, Dr. Kroll graduated summa cum laude from Southern Adventist University (Collegedale, TN) with a BA in Religion and a Minor in Chemistry.